Kids Blossom OT (Standard)

 Would My Child Benefit From OT?

-Common difficulties Paediatric Occupational Therapy can help with include:
+Common challenges paediatric occupational therapy can help with include:

 • Impulsive behaviour

-• Difficulty with self-care tasks such as dressing, bathing, eating
+• Challenges with self-care tasks such as dressing, eating, or bathing

 Toddlers legs standing in sand at the beach